-Macau is a small but immensely interesting place with plenty of things to see and do.
-With the many modes of transport available, getting around Macau has never been simpler.
-Whether you want to explore the many UNESCO World Heritage Sites in the Peninsula or spend the day at a beach in Coloane, we’ve got you covered.
-We’ve put together a guide, including a few handy apps, to help you explore Macau with ease.
+Macau is a small but fascinating place with plenty of things to explore.
+Some are a short walk away from each other, and others require a commute.
+Luckily, with the many modes of transport available, getting around Macau has never been simpler.
+Whether you want to explore the many UNESCO World Heritage Sites on the Peninsula or spend a day in charming Coloane, we have some tips on how to get from A to B without hustle.
+Here’s our guide on the many ways to get around Macau for you to start planning your itinerary.

-Macau is very well connected with regular buses stopping at Macau Peninsula, Taipa and Coloane 24 hours a day.
-All buses display the destination name and number at the front to help you flag down the correct bus.
-The standardized bus fare is MOP $6 which you can pay into the money box when entering the bus.
-Please note that no change will be given.
-Macau buses can be chaotic during peak times so a handy thing to remember is to enter the bus through the front door and exit through the back door.
+The bus fare is MOP $6, which you can drop into the money box next to the driver when entering the bus (no change will be given).
+Note that Macau buses can be busy during peak times, so remember to enter through the front door and exit through the back door.

-The Macau Pass is a contactless card which grants you discounted bus travel.
-You can also use it to pay for shopping in participating supermarkets including Royal and 7-Eleven.
-The Macau Pass is a good option if you are staying in Macau long term or intend to travel often.
+While Macau bus fare is reasonable, getting the Macau Pass is a way to spend even less.
+It is a contactless card that grants you discounted bus travel.
+You can also use it to pay for shopping in some supermarkets and convenience stores.
+Macau Pass is a good option if you are staying in Macau long-term or intend to travel often.

-The card costs MOP $130 which includes MOP $100 value and a MOP $30 refundable deposit.
+The card costs MOP $130, which includes MOP $100 value and a MOP $30 refundable deposit.
 Using the card reduces your fare to MOP $3 per journey and MOP $4 for trips on express buses (bus numbers ending with an X).
-You can purchase, and top up, a card from a Royal supermarket or 7-Eleven.
-At the Macau Pass Service Center, you can purchase a card and also reclaim your deposit.
+You can purchase and top up a card from a Royal supermarket or 7-Eleven.
+To reclaim your deposit, head to the Macau Pass Service Center.

 Macau Pass Service Center Block A, 13th Floor, World Trade Center, 918 Damascus Road, Macau, +853 2875 2132

-Moovit is a free real time journey planner which details the length of your journey and the bus arrival time.
-The app generates multiple suggested routes to your destination and offers live directions from your location to a suggested bus stop.
+Moovit is a free real-time journey planner that details the length of your journey and the bus arrival time.
+The app generates multiple suggested routes to your destination and offers live directions from your location to a recommended bus stop.

 FREE HOTEL SHUTTLE BUS

-If you are travelling through Macau Peninsula and Cotai then hop aboard a hotel shuttle bus.
-The major hotels offer a complimentary shuttle service for their customers and the public.
-Furthermore, the buses are air conditioned and have space for large luggage.
-You can catch a free bus at the entrance of the hotel, border gate to Zhuhai, Macau Ferry Terminal, Taipa Ferry Terminal and Macau International Airport.
+How about spending zero on transport?
+If you’re traveling through the Macau Peninsula and Cotai, hop aboard a hotel shuttle bus.
+The major hotels offer a complimentary shuttle service with air-conditioning and luggage space for their customers and the public.
+You can catch a free bus at hotel entrances, border gate to Zhuhai, Macau Ferry Terminal, Taipa Ferry Terminal, Hong Kong-Zhuhai-Macau Bridge Terminal (HKZMB), and Macau International Airport.
+To check which shuttle suits you best, visit the resorts’ websites.

-Click on the corresponding hotels for bus schedules:
+Click on the corresponding resorts for bus schedules:

 Grand Emperor Hotel, 288 Av.
 Comercial de Macau, Macau 澳門商業大馬路288號